-The consequences of a knee injury vary depending on the severity of the injury, your age, and current physical condition.
-Some injuries heal with time after an initial medical treatment.
+The consequences of a knee injury vary depending on the severity of the injury, your age, and your current physical condition.
+Some injuries heal with time after initial medical treatment.
 However, some injuries may trigger long-term consequences.
 A doctor is the best person to suggest to you the best treatment option for your case.

 Doctors usually use a conservative treatment method called RICE for minor knee injuries.
 RICE stands for Rest, Ice, (gentle) Compression, and Elevation.
 If this conservative treatment method fails, a doctor may recommend physical therapy for some weeks or months.
 If the injury is more serious, a doctor may suggest a surgical treatment option.
 Recovery time depends on the severity of the injury.
 For example, minor injuries may go away within a few days, while serious injuries may take weeks, months, or years to recover completely.

 Osteoarthritis is a common form of joint disease often caused by underlying bone fractures or the breakdown of joint cartilage.
-Regular treatment with compounds such as turmeric provide benefits such as helping to reduce the pain and other symptoms of osteoarthritis but cannot cure the disease completely.
+Regular treatment with compounds such as turmeric provides benefits such as helping to reduce the pain and other symptoms of osteoarthritis but cannot cure the disease completely.

 Knee Meniscus Tear Injury

 When a person is involved in a car accident it can result in multiple types of injuries.
 While knee injuries aren’t as common in a car accident as neck and back injuries are, they can be quite serious.
-They often require surgery and rehabilitation which can be costly and time consuming.
+They often require surgery and rehabilitation which can be costly and time-consuming.

-If you or a loved one have been involved in a Chicago car accident and have suffered a knee injury, you should be receiving ALL of your benefits, not just the ones the insurance company wants to accept.
-At Willens Law Offices, we focus exclusively on representing the individuals and family members of those who were injured by someone else’s reckless or negligent behavior.
+If you or a loved one have been involved in a Chicago car accident and has suffered a knee injury, you should be receiving ALL of your benefits, not just the ones the insurance company wants to accept.
+At Willens Injury Law Offices, we focus exclusively on representing the individuals and family members of those who were injured by someone else’s reckless or negligent behavior.

 Common Knee Injuries

 There are several components that make up the knee.
-The femur, tibia, fibula, and the patella are the bones that come together at the knee.
+The femur, tibia, fibula, and patella are the bones that come together at the knee.
 In addition, there are muscles, tendons, and ligaments the provide balance and allow movement of the knee joint.
 Inside the knee, there are two pieces of cartilage called menisci, or two meniscus, that sit on top of the tibia and act as shock-absorbers.
 There are fluid-filled sacs that surround the knee called bursas, they cushion the knee as it moves.